Quantco/pixi-pack/examples/pypi-packages/README.md

 # Pypi Example

-`pixi-pack` currently does not support PyPI packages.
+`pixi-pack` does not support PyPI packages.
 To still pack the environment (excluding all PyPI packages), you can run:

 ```shell